alexmatv70/SpringTutorial/HelloSpringBoot/Lesson-001-RestRepo/README.md

 # Rest Repository

-This project demonstrates using of REST Repositories
+This project demonstrates using of REST Repositories, unit and integration testing.

 ## test
 ./mvnw test